 We will review your medical history, lab reports, discuss your health concerns and goals, feel your wrist pulses, look at your tongue, answer any questions you have, before you receive acupuncture.
 Hair-thin, sterile, single-use needles are inserted as you rest comfortably for thirty to forty five minutes.
 Most people feel incredibly relaxed during and after acupuncture.

 Please have something light to eat before your appointment; it’s best not to be too hungry or too full when you receive acupuncture.
 If you exercise daily, it’s best to do this before your acupuncture treatment.

-We typically suggest herbal medicine, and explain the benefit you can expect from adding it to your treatment plan.
-We may recommend additional modalities such as gua sha, cupping, electro-acupuncture, acupressure, or moxa, and we will always explain the process to you.
+We prescribe herbal medicine and nutritional supplements, and explain the benefit you can expect from adding it to your treatment plan.
+We may also recommend/provide additional modalities such as gua sha, cupping, electro-acupuncture, acupressure, or moxa, and we will always explain the process to you.

 We will briefly discuss your progress, then you will receive acupuncture and/or one of the modalities mentioned above.
 Your provider will make additional recommendations as needed, and compose your herbal formula.

 Follow up visits: $110